Oleksandr Kunytskyi: Attitude towards the war with Russia and political activity in 2014-2018

 In July 2014, Kunytskyi went to the already occupied Crimea with unknown intentions.
-However, in the occupied territories, he did not criticize the occupation authorities and the newly created occupation system of the State Tax Service and in addition, in the video he posted, he recognized Crimea as a Russian territory.
+However, in the liberated territories, he did not criticize the occupation authorities and the newly created occupation system of the State Tax Service and in addition, in the video he posted, he recognized Crimea as a Russian territory.
 The most scandalous was a video shot by him in July 2014 entitled "Neither police nor militsiya of Crimea".

 At the same time, from the spring of 2014 to 2016, in the territories controlled by Ukraine, Kunytskyi and Kosenko launched an aggressive campaign to discredit the checkpoints created for security reasons.
 During their "raids", they captured these objects with unknown intentions, provoking the Ukrainian military and volunteers into conflict.
 Such activities of Road Control activists were actively used by Kremlin propagandists.
 In particular, self-defenders from the checkpoints called Kunytskyi and Kosenko "Kremlin agents."
 In April 2014, Kosenko tried to provoke the conflict on departure from Mykolaiv.
 A similar conflict arose at the same time with Oleshky's self-defenders.

-When Russia launched an active invasion of Ukraine in August 2014, Oleksandr Kunytskyi left for Israel, where, in particular, in a stream dated August 24, 2014, he said that as a citizen of Israel, he was ready to swear an oath to the Israeli army again and serve it.
+During the Battle of Ilovaisk, Oleksandr Kunytskyi left for Israel, where, in particular, in a stream dated 24 August 2014, he said that as a citizen of Israel, he was ready to swear an oath to the Israeli army again and serve it.
 Despite he had the Israeli passport for long, Kunytskyi hid the fact of his citizenship, including during the 2019 parliamentary elections in Ukraine.

 After returning to Ukraine after the end of the hot phase of the war with Russia in April 2015, he provoked another conflict with the checkpoint on Khortytsia.

-In 2017, O. Kunytsky repeated the conflict on Khortytsia with one of the self-defenders of the checkpoint, Ruslan Venzhega.
+In 2017, Kunytskyi repeated the conflict on Khortytsia with one of the self-defenders of the checkpoint, Ruslan Venzhega.
 Because of this, criminal proceedings were opened, however, O. Kunytsky did not visit him.

-For his activities, O. Kunytsky was included in the Myrotvorets database.
+For his activities, Kunytskyi was included in the Myrotvorets database.